Numbering pages in a document is often a requirement for schools or organizations, but they may not have a similar requirement for spreadsheets.

 Adding page numbers to a spreadsheet in Google Sheets makes it simpler to organize your printed pages if they become separated.
+It also provides an easier way to navigate through multiple-page spreadsheets.

 You may have already discovered how to add page numbers in Google Sheets, but you may have found that they are in the footer, with no obvious way to move them.

-Fortunately it’s possible to move them to the header by taking advantage of a custom field option found on the Print menu.
+Fortunately, it’s possible to move them to the header by taking advantage of a custom field option found on the Print menu.

 Our guide below will show you how to add page numbers to the top of the sheet.